ericmasiello/synbydesign/packages/website/src/data/resume/resume.md

     title: 'Instructor: API Workshop'
     yearFrom: '2017'
   accomplishments:
-  - Teach students the basics of working with RESTful APIs
+  - Teach students with limited technical experience the fundamentals interacting with RESTful APIs.
+I created custom course material that explained key concepts including HTTP verbs and JSON data.
+I also created a back-end service use Node and a front-end using React, Redux, and Redux Saga.
+These services were used by students to implement custom routes and controllers using Express.

 - title: Redux Workshop
   role: